 Matthew is a partner in the construction and infrastructure groups of Cassels Brock & Blackwell LLP.
 His practice focuses on representing public and private owners, general contractors and other construction industry participants in all aspects of construction and procurement.
 He advises clients on project delivery methods and procurement processes and drafts and negotiates various agreements for construction and infrastructure projects and related acquisitions, including mining projects and PPP arrangements.
 Matthew also represents participants in all types of contract and project disputes and litigation, including tendering claims and defences, contractor defaults, interference and delay claims, liens and trust claims.

-Matthew is the immediate past chair of the international construction division of the American Bar association’s forum on construction law.
+Matthew is the immediate past chair of the international construction division of the American Bar Association’s Forum on Construction Law.
 He is also a past chair of both the Ontario Bar Association’s construction law section and the Law Society of Upper Canada’s construction law speciality committee, and was among the first lawyers in Ontario to be certified as a specialist in construction law.
-He is a fellow and governor of the Canadian College of Construction Lawyers, and serves as editor of the Journal of the Canadian College of Construction Lawyers.
+He is a fellow and governor of the Canadian College of Construction Lawyers and serves as editor of the Journal of the Canadian College of Construction Lawyers.
 He is the co-author of Kirsh and Alter: A Guide To Construction Liens in Ontario (3rd edition).
-Matthew is also recognised in the Legal Media Group Guide: Best of the Best (Global) 2014 (as one of the top 35 construction lawyers in the world), the 2014 Chambers Global Guide for Construction, The Best Lawyers in Canada (as lawyer of the year (2015) for public procurement law in Toronto), Who’s Who Legal: Public Procurement, Who’s Who Legal: Canada (construction and public procurement) and The Canadian Legal Lexpert Directory.
-He has an AV Preeminent Peer Review Rating with Martindale-Hubbell.
+Matthew is also recognised in: the Legal Media Group Guide: Best of the Best (Global) 2014 (Construction), the 2014 Chambers Global Guide for Construction, The Best Lawyers in Canada (and as Lawyer of the Year 2015 for Public Procurement Law - Toronto), The Canadian Legal Lexpert Directory, and has an AV Preeminent Peer Review Rating with Martindale-Hubbell.

 This biography is an extract from Who's Who Legal: Construction which can be purchased from our Shop.